LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 ### Buildings

 When locations are plotted on a web map some kind of icon will normally be used.
-Maybe a book to represent a library, or just a standard map marker.
+Maybe a book to represent a library, or just a standard map pin.
 But what about showing the actual building?
 Libraries are physical structures and it would be nice to have some kind of representation of that when viewing them on a map.

 Emu Analytics [publish open data on the heights of buildings](https://buildingheights.emu-analytics.net/) in certain cities.
 This is calculated using environment agency LIDAR data.
 That is essentially lasers fired from above ground to map the terrain underneath.